by Zoe Zorka

 Do The Project At The Right Time

 For construction projects, there’s really any time during the year that you may want to do it.
 However, it’s always good to think about what part of the year will be most suitable for what you’re trying to achieve.
 Maybe it’s a construction project for a working office, and it’s worth doing the work during the summer when it’s likely that a lot of people will be away.
 The same can go for the weather at certain points of the year.
 Perhaps a winter project might not work so well because there’s more chance that things will go wrong due to bad weather.
-It’s something that may seem pale in significance but actually, choosing the time of year for your project is essential to get right.
+It’s something that may seem pale in significance, but actually, choosing the time of year for your project is essential to get it right.

 Be The Stern Leader

 During a construction project, work is likely to get slack at some point, and even though it might not be in your nature to do so, it may be necessary to become a stern talker.
 If your labor hasn’t been managed at all and is simply leading off initial conversations you’ve said over the phone or email, the likelihood that work would fall behind may be pretty high.
-So although it may feel difficult for you, it’s sometimes good to put your foot down and to demand why things aren’t getting done within the requested time frame or taking leadership on some decisions that have not yet been made.
+So, although it may feel difficult for you, it’s sometimes good to put your foot down and to demand why things aren’t getting done within the requested time frame or take leadership on some decisions that have not yet been made.
 It’s the only way that things will get done and that you can move your construction project on so that it can be completed on time.